 Go Max or go home.
-The Maxi skirt and dress, even one you normally ‘save for best’ or your most summery white pieces (see Caroline below) look effortless styled with a denim jacket, leather biker, over-sized blazer or a chunky cardigan.
+The Maxi skirt and dress, even one you normally ‘save for best’ look effortless styled with a denim jacket, leather biker, over-sized blazer or a chunky cardigan.

 Hats are your best friend.
 No really – forget about doing your hair on the school-run just grab a hat.
 And it’ll give you that added bit of warmth you need too – just to mention the practical.
 Baker boy, boater, fedora… what ever floats your boat.
 Just wear with confidence and the more you wear one the more comfortable you’ll feel.